The Case-Based Challenge: Why 150 NBDHE Items Trip Up Even Strong Students

 - Start board prep early - Don't wait until after graduation

-- Practice cases daily - Case-based questions require pattern recognition
+- Practice cases daily - Case-based items require pattern recognition

 - Master radiology - This is where students struggle most